isotopp/isotopp.github.io/content/posts/2022-09-08-mysql-straight-lines.md

 ![](/uploads/2022/09/straight-03.png)

 This is the sum of all dm-Reads, and we only are interested in the reads for our device.
-But we do see a straight line, and taht suggests some kind of limit or resource exhaustion.
+But we do see a straight line, and that suggests some kind of limit or resource exhaustion.
-Also, the line is at around 4000 read/s vs. a Quota of 3000 IOPS.
+Also, the line is at around 4000 read/s versus a Quota of 3000 IOPS.
 Together that suggest we run into resource depletion in the IOPS dept here.

 Is that bad?